-Will your travel plans include a mission trip, a cruise, or other foreign travel?
-Do you have a student studying in a foreign country next semester?
+Will your summer travel plans include a mission trip, a cruise, or other foreign travel?
+Will you have a student studying in a foreign country?
 Even if you’re travelling within the U.S., a few health-related items should be included on your planning checklist.

 Planning a safe and healthy trip